x1ao4/edition-manager-for-plex/README.md

 In Plex, there are two concepts of "version": "[Edition](https://support.plex.tv/articles/multiple-editions/)" and "[Version](https://support.plex.tv/articles/200381043-multi-version-movies/)", but their uses are quite different.

-The primary design of Edition is to differentiate between various cut versions of a film, such as theatrical release, director's cut, extended edition, unrated version, etc. If you have different cut versions of the same movie, you can label and distinguish them by editing the Edition in Plex.
+The primary design of Edition is to differentiate between various cut versions of a film, such as Theatrical Cut, Director's Cut, Extended Cut, Unrated Cut, etc. If you have different cut versions of the same movie, you can label and distinguish them by editing the Edition in Plex.
 These different versions will be displayed as separate entries in the media library, each with its own viewing status, progress, and rating records, independent of each other.

 The primary design of Version is to integrate multiple file versions of the same cut, mainly referring to different resolutions, encoding formats, or dynamic ranges, such as 1080P, 4K, SDR, HDR, etc. If you have different file versions of the same movie, they will automatically merge into a single entry in the media library after successful matching.
 You can choose which version to watch through "Play Version" during playback (if not selected, the default version will be played).
 They will share the same viewing status, progress, and rating records.